eyoeldefare/angular-datetime-plugin/projects/datetimeplugin/README.md

 # Datetimeplugin

 This is a time plugin for the datepicker material component from angular material.
-It allows you to integrate a time picker.
+It allows you to integrate a time picker to select date and time values.
+Currently doesn't support range selection

 # Examples